Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    needed functionality to support Interface 2.
 The requirements listed for Profile 1 in section #general_Protocol_Requirements_p1 do not apply to Interface 2.
    General shared requirements are covered in section #general.
-In case CMAF used as track format, compatibility between two profiles may be achieved, in the sense that CMAF ingest receivers will also be able to interpret a DASH ingest.
+In case CMAF used as track format, compatibility between two profiles/interfaces may be achieved, in the sense that CMAF ingest receivers will also be able to interpret a DASH ingest.

  ## General requirements ##{#DASH_General}